cyrezdev/a11y-apca-sass/README.md

 Calculate the accessible color relative to another color, accessibility level, content use case, text font size and weight, using the APCA contrast algorithm.

+If `a11y-color()` can not generate an accessible color, it returns the best possible color and add a [warning message](#warning-messages) to the console.

 _Note: The returned color uses the minimum contrast per use case and level.
 You can increase contrast with "adjust" parameter._

 <br>